Concepts

 Monte Carlo Integration

-For computational efficiency, IACTrace uses Monte-Carlo sampling for the primary optical group when sampling rays.
-This removes the need for expensive intersection computations on the first layer, at the cost of having to ‘weight’ rays with effective ray apertures.
+For computational efficiency, IACTrace uses Monte-Carlo sampling for the primary optical group.
+This avoids expensive intersection computations on the first surface, at the cost of having to weight rays by an effective ray aperture.

 key = jax.random.key(42) # Fixed seed for reproducibility